pindiespace/green-boilerplate/README.md

 In addition, I wanted to incorporate other features of Web Sustainability in the boilerplate.
 Besides JS feature detects, GBP had provisions for server and network detects.
 The ultimate goal was to integrate all these feature detects - client-side, server-side and network in a way allowing LCA computations and carbon footprint calculations for individual web projects.

 The key to the Green Boilerplate concept was realizing that older browsers had fixed user-agents.
 So, if one could identify older browsers by their user-agent, their features could be hard-coded into a feature-detection script before it downloaded on the server.

+For example, Internet Explorer 8 is a 'fossil' web browser - it is not being maintained or updated.
+The set of user-agents describing IE8 is not changing either.
+So, if one does a Modernizr-style feature detect on IE8 one time, the resulting support for HTML, CSS, and JavaScript features will not change, and no re-detects are needed.
+This principle has been applied with success on the [Caniuse website](http://caniuse.com).

+So, web servers can use this information to deliver a Modernizr-style script with all the feature tests that is much more compact.
+If a new browser is detected, the server would download a collection of JavaScript functions for feature detection.
+However, if a 'fossil' web browser is detected via its user-agent, the server can just download a list of its pre-determined features.
+This has a double benefit.
+First, the amount of data being delivered by the website drops.
+Second, old browsers have a simpler time just reading pre-determined features, and the chance that they will crash by a 'modern' technique accidentally inserted into the feature-detection scripts is removed.

 Previous work with user agents was hindered by less than inclusive databases, and an inability to accomodate new browsers.
 Green Boilerplate sought to solve this problem by implementing the following features:

 1. A database of older browsers which might require polyfills, connecting their user-agents to an exhaustive list of feature detections.
-The database program, [Green Boilerplate Initializer](http://github.com/pindiespace/green-boilerplate-initializr) allowed feature data to be entered manually, as well as imported from databases like the [Caniuse](http://caniuse.com) and [Browserscope](http://browserscope.com) libraries.
+The database program in this archive is called [Green Boilerplate Initializer](http://github.com/pindiespace/green-boilerplate-initializr).
+GBP Initializr allowed feature data to be entered manually, as well as imported from databases like the [Caniuse](http://caniuse.com) and [Browserscope](http://browserscope.com) libraries.
 It also allowed import of active feature detects of browsers visiting the Green Boilerplate website.
-[Green Boilerplate Initializer](http://github.com/pindiespace/green-boilerplate-initializr) stored a complete list of feature detections which could be 'compiled' into the final GBP distribution.
+[Green Boilerplate Initializer](http://github.com/pindiespace/green-boilerplate-initializr) stores a complete list of feature detections and feature lists for older browsers.

 2. A server-side script which 'bootstrapped' the feature detection libraries, re-encoded as JSON.

 3. A server-side script which checked for a user agent match.
 If it was present, the pre-computed features (e.g. booleans for JavaScript API support) of the browser were inserted into a script similar to the Modernizr library.
 On the other hand, if the browser was new or unknown, the server script copied in the equivalent JavaScript feature detection function.
 The resulting JavaScript program was inserted into the HTML page.

-4. The resulting client-side script was a mix of hard-coded features, and feature detection functions.
-If the browser was old and well-known (e.g. old versions of Internet Explorer) the downloaded script would be almost entirely hard-coded.
-New or unknown browsers would have a JavaScript program which was mostly feature detection functions.
+4. The resulting client-side JavaScript is a mix of hard-coded features, and feature detection functions.
+If the browser was old and well-known (e.g. old versions of Internet Explorer) the downloaded script would be almost entirely hard-coded with pre-calculated feature values.
+In contrast, new or unknown browsers would have a JavaScript program which was mostly feature detection functions.

 5. In addition to reducing the number of feature detects downloaded and computed by the client, GBP implemented a cache using the HTML5 localStorage API.
 After the first GBP download, features, whether sent from the server or locally detected by the browser JS, were added to storage.
 When the page was reloaded, the client-side script would use the locally-stored feature list instead of running feature detects a second time.